 I got my car and pushed it all the way down the street.
 I got the charger for the car and wired the car to the power box and charged my car.

 10 hours later, the car charged and I zoomed out of the 1960s and into the future!

-Editorial and publishing services: Hana Limited.
-Designer: Spencer Levine.
+Editorial & publishing services: Hana Limited Design: Spencer Levine Photography & additional design: Jonathan Longstaff